TNiconic/CCRI/VMware/vSphereREADME.md

 #SSH as the local user (usually root) then you will see a prompt
   ssh root@<IPaddr>

-#Get superuser privileges in order to run the script
-  sudo su

 #Create the file and paste in the contents of vSphere.sh
   vim vSphere.sh